TeskaLabs/splang-docs/language/type-system.md

 The list must contain a zero, one or many items of *the same type*.

+The type constructor is `!LIST` expression.

 ## Set

 `{Ti}`

  * `Ti` refers to a type of the item in the set

+The type constructor is `!SET` expression.

 ## Dictionary